mono/website/README.md

  1. `bundle install` - downloads the required libraries
  2. `bundle exec jekyll serve` - builds the website and runs a local webserver on port 4000

-**Note:** you can add the `--watch` option when running `jekyll serve` to let Jekyll watch for file changes, which means the site will be rebuilt when a file is modified.
+**Note 1:** you can add the `--watch` option when running `jekyll serve` to let Jekyll watch for file changes, which means the site will be rebuilt when a file is modified.

 **Note 2:** on case-insensitive file systems like on Windows and macOS you'll run into redirect loops for some URLs.
 The workaround is to disable redirects locally by removing the `gems: jekyll-redirect-from` entry from `_config.yml`.